Banata

 case "organization.created":

-// Provision resources for new organization
+// Provision resources for the new organization

 await provisionOrgResources(event.data);